TrellixVulnTeam/iMIX_FPAT/README.md

 English | [简体中文](README_zh-CN.md)

-Inspur Multimodal Intelligence X (iMIX) is an open source multi-modal model building toolbox.
+Inspur Multimodal Artificial Intelligence Framework (iMIX) is an open source multi-modal model building toolbox.
 This framework is based on the out-of-the-box design concept.
 It is compatible with rich multi-modal tasks, models and datasets.
 It is scalable, ease to use and in high performance.

 The master branch works based on PyTorch.